 With the Approved Application for Interruptible Services, the Transmission User books Interruptible Transmission Capacity for Delivery/Reception at Reverse Flow Entry/Exit Points in the Transmission System.

 Each interested Transmission User submits to the Operator, subject to the provisions of article [109], a duly signed Interruptible Services Application, through the Electronic Information System, pursuant to the terms of the Standard Transmission Agreement.
 Signature, in the above sense, means digital signature.
 The deadline for submission is thirty (30) minutes after the announcement of the Interruptible Transmission Capacity for Delivery/Reception by the Operator.
+In particular for Auction Points, the booking of Interruptible Transmission Capacity for Delivery/Reception at Entry Point / Reverse Flow Exit Point of the Transmission System is conducted according to the procedures set out in Chapter 2B.

-During evaluation of the Αpplications for Interruptible Services, the Operator complies with their submission priority order.
+During evaluation of the Applications for Interruptible Services, the Operator complies with their submission priority order.

 The Operator decides on the Application for Interruptible Services within thirty (30) minutes from the deadline for its submission.
 If the Operator considers that the Application is complete and there is no reason to reject it in according to the provisions of paragraph 7, it sends the signed Interruptible Services Application (Approved Interruptible Services Application) to the applicant, via the Electronic Information System, within sixty (60) minutes from the deadline for submission of the Application.
 The provision of Interruptible Transmission Services by the Operator for the purposes of any Approved Application for Interruptible Services is made in accordance with the terms of the Transmission Agreement and the relevant provisions of the Network Code.